A cyst. What does that make you think of?

 First, let us discuss what

 synovial cysts are.
-Synovial cysts are uncommon lesions associated
+Synovial cysts are uncommon lesions affiliated

 with facet degeneration and commonly found in the lumbar spine at